shaunsmith/functionslab/vm.md

 * [Install Docs](https://docs.oracle.com/cd/E52668_01/E87205/html/section_install_upgrade_yum_docker.html)

-## A Virtual box vm can be used as an option:
+## A VirtualBox VM can be used as an option:

 ### 1. Install VirtualBox if needed: